CHAPTERS

 “You danced with him first.”

 Her eyes flickered.
-She knew who he meant—perfect teeth, family money, the kind of kid born with his name on a building.
+She knew exactly who he meant: perfect teeth, family money, the kind of kid born with his name already on a building.
 Max had oil under his nails.
 Debt in his veins.

 “What is it?” she asked.